6.5 COLOR

 PPLUS text and line color commands

 yes?
-PPL PEN pen_#, color_thickness
+PLOT/SETUP var yes?
+PPL PEN pen_#, color_thickness yes?
+PPL PLOT

-where pen_# is the PPLUS pen number and color_thickness is a color and thickness index.
 PPLUS uses different pens for different tasks.
 By default, color_thickness index 1 is assigned to pen 0.
 The following chart may be helpful.

 pen number |